svalouch/python-simplezfs/docs/guide.rst

 it to the functions every time.

-When you want to get or set a metadata property, set ``metadata`` to **True** when calling :func:`~zfs.ZFS.get_property` or :func:`~zfs.ZFS.set_property`.
+When you want to get or set a metadata property, set ``metadata`` to **True** when calling :func:`~simplezfs.zfs.ZFS.get_property` or :func:`~simplezfs.zfs.ZFS.set_property`.
 This will cause it to automatically prepend the namespace given on instantiation or to prepend the one given in the ``overwrite_metadata_namespace`` when calling the functions.
 The name of the property **must not** include the namespace, though it may contain ``:`` characters on its own, properties of the form ``zfs:is:cool`` are valid afterall. ``:`` characters are never valid in the context of native properties, and this is the reason why there is a separate switch to turn on metadata properties when using these functions.

 Error handling
 --------------
-If a property name is not valid or the value exceeds certain bounds, a :class:`:: simplezfs.simplezfs.exceptions.ValidationError` is raised.
+If a property name is not valid or the value exceeds certain bounds, a :class:`simplezfs.exceptions.ValidationError` is raised.
 This includes specifying a namespace in the property name if ``metadata`` is **False**, or exceeding the length allowed for a metadata property (8192 - 1 bytes).